-- 7.1.1.
-All students should have training in forms of scholarship and research methods appropriate to their discipline and prior experience.
-All students will also have access to generic and transferable skills training and opportunities to network with other students and staff throughout their programme. - 7.1.2.
+- 7.1.3.
+There is not a College-level requirement for any specific training courses to be attended or passed in order either to proceed through upgrade (transfer of registration) or to be considered (and indeed passed) at final examination.
+Where specific training requirements exist, these will be specified by individual sponsors (such as UKRI) and/or academic Departments. - 7.1.4.
 The Graduate School is responsible for co-ordinating two annual induction events for incoming students in line with the two key entry points each Academic Year (September and January).
-It is expected that all new students will attend induction at the start of their programme. - 7.1.3.
-The Graduate School is responsible for co-ordinating seminars throughout the Academic Year which provide generic skills training and opportunity for networking.
-It is expected that students will attend a portion of these events as and when is appropriate given their own training and development needs. - 7.1.4.
+It is expected that all new students will attend induction at the start of their programme. - 7.1.5.
+The Graduate School is responsible for co-ordinating seminars throughout the Academic Year that provide generic skills training and opportunity for networking.
+It is expected that students will attend a portion of these events as and when is appropriate given their own training and development needs. - 7.1.6.
 It is expected that students will discuss their training and development needs with their supervisors early in their programme, in order to identify and plan for any specific activities or courses that may be required.
-In many cases, these conversations will focus primarily on skills that will be needed to ensure the successful completion of the research degree but may also include discussions of other transferable skills.

-- 7.1.5.
-Opportunities should exist to develop scholarly competence and independence of mind; to encourage participation in institutional and external discussion forums, with the presentation of research outcomes where relevant; and to meet other researchers (and appropriate academic bodies and societies) in their field. - 7.1.6.
+In many cases, these conversations will focus primarily on skills that will be needed to ensure the successful completion of the research degree but may also include discussions of other transferable skills. - 7.1.7.
+Opportunities should exist to develop scholarly competence and independence of mind; to encourage participation in institutional and external discussion forums, with the presentation of research outcomes where relevant; and to meet other researchers (and appropriate academic bodies and societies) in their field. - 7.1.8.
 Each Department should, where appropriate, arrange regular seminars which all students normally will be expected to attend and participate in on a regular basis.
 In the first year of a student's study these might concentrate on research methods.
-In subsequent years of study, seminars should allow the opportunity for students to present and discuss their own work. - 7.1.7.
-Departments should provide some mechanism of support to which postgraduate research students can apply, to facilitate attendance at conferences, seminars, workshops, relevant professional meetings or performances/events to which they are contributing, or which are relevant to their research. - 7.1.8.
+In subsequent years of study, seminars should allow the opportunity for students to present and discuss their own work.

+- 7.1.9.
+Departments should provide some mechanism of support to which postgraduate research students can apply, to facilitate attendance at conferences, seminars, workshops, relevant professional meetings or performances/events to which they are contributing, or which are relevant to their research. - 7.1.10.
 Students can also access training and advice from the Academic Skills Centre, and the Careers Service.